justinblayney/headless-cms-public/README.md

-# A headless CMS Using Next.js and WordPress, hosted on Vercel
+# A headless CMS Using Next.js and WordPress

 ## Key Features